pudly/schmopera-hugo/content/articles/aria-guides-donde-lieta-uscì.md

 6. This is some of that Puccini irony: he gets almost finnicky with his tempo markings - a _ritardando_, then _col canto_, also a _ritenuto_ - but if everyone follows them, the musical effect is spontaneous and organic.
 It's handy to think of really observing the comma between the two "ascolta" statements; let the _ritenuto_ be a chance for you to sing two distinct \[a\] vowels, one to finish the first "ascolta", the next to start the second one.

+   Last detail: be ready for the _a tempo_ to hit, and don't be late on "le poche...".
+7. If you make sure you're singing legato in this measure, it'll be easier to do the staccato

 <figure data-type="image"{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1567885101/media/2019/09/AriaGuide-Donde-p5_e4fvv4.jpg){{% /md %}}

 </figure>